See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Introduction

 \section{Introduction}

-Recently, vision-language models (VLMs) have shown potential for general-purpose understanding of graph data \cite{tang2024graphgpt,kong2025gofa,ding2025msg}, offering new paradigms for solving real-world problems naturally represented as graphs.
+Recently, vision-language models (VLMs) have shown potential for general-purpose graph structure understanding \cite{tang2024graphgpt,kong2025gofa,ding2025msg}, offering new paradigms for solving real-world problems naturally represented as graphs.
 A central research focus of this emerging field is to enhance the foundational capability of VLMs to understand graph structures \cite{ren2024survey}, particularly for large-scale graphs, without relying on external tools such as code execution or software systems \cite{ding2025toolcoder,feng2025warriorcoder}.
-To this end, existing studies have explored two primary graph input modalities for VLMs: textual graph descriptions\footnote{Many early studies on text-modality-based graph understanding were developed on LLMs.
-As VLMs extend LLMs with visual capabilities, this paper presents a unified discussion from the perspective of graph understanding with VLMs.}, which convert structural information into natural language for indirect memory and reasoning over node properties and relations \cite{jiang2023structgpt,jin2024graph,zhang2024llm4dyg}; and visual graph representations, which render nodes and edges as structured images to support direct structural perception \cite{li2024visiongraph,zhu-etal-2025-benchmarking}.
+To this end, existing studies have explored two primary graph input modalities for VLMs: textual graph descriptions\footnote{Most early studies \cite{cao-etal-2025-graphinsight,guan2025attention,peng2025rewarding} on text-modality-based graph understanding were developed on LLMs.
+As VLMs extend LLMs with visual capabilities, this paper presents a unified discussion from the perspective of graph structure understanding with VLMs.}, which convert structural information into natural language for indirect memory and reasoning over node properties and relations \cite{jiang2023structgpt,jin2024graph,zhang2024llm4dyg}; and visual graph representations, which render nodes and edges as structured images to support direct structural perception \cite{li2024visiongraph,zhu-etal-2025-benchmarking}.
 More recent efforts further combine these modalities to improve structural understanding and complex reasoning on graphs \cite{wei2024gita}.

-However, despite these advances, current VLMs still lack a unified framework that systematically addresses the scalability challenges and the difficulties in coordinating textual and visual modalities inherent in graph understanding.
+However, despite these, current VLMs still lack a unified framework that systematically addresses the scalability challenges and the difficulties in coordinating textual and visual modalities inherent in graph structure understanding.
 Specifically:

 { \begin{list}{$\bullet$} { } } \newcounter{Lcount} { \begin{list}{\arabic{Lcount}. } { \usecounter{Lcount} } } {\end{list} }

 {\bf Scalability remains a fundamental limitation for both textual and visual graph inputs in VLMs.} Given their limited input token capacities, textual graph descriptions are constrained by sequence length, making it difficult to encode the full structure of large graphs \cite{chen2024graphwiz,yuan2024gracore}.
 Visual graph inputs, on the other hand, are restricted by image resolution, resulting in the loss of structural details as graph size increases \cite{zhu-etal-2025-benchmarking}.